ibbaa/keepitup/MANUAL.md

 - **Use default headers** — if enabled (default), sends the HTTP headers configured under [Defaults](#defaults); if disabled, a per-task header list appears instead (see [HTTP Headers](#http-headers))
+- **Certificate settings** — opens a dialog with TLS and certificate options:
+  - **Allow legacy TLS** — permits older TLS versions and cipher suites for compatibility with legacy servers; use with caution
-- **Ignore SSL errors** — disables certificate validation; use with caution
+  - **Ignore certificate errors** — disables certificate validation; use with caution (formerly **Ignore SSL errors**)
+  - **Failure on expiry** — fails the task if the server certificate is due to expire within the number of days set in **Expiry days**; disabled while **Ignore certificate errors** is on

-An execution is successful if the download completes without error.
+An execution is successful if the download completes without error and, if **Failure on expiry** is enabled, no certificate encountered during the download is due to expire within the configured number of days.
 Redirects are followed by default and logged in detail.
 This can be disabled in [Settings](#download-settings).